Why Do I Resist a Hidden Life?

 Do you chafe at living a hidden life?
 Do your efforts to publish your life and thoughts through Facebook or Instagram or Twitter fall short of your expectations?
 Instead of producing a rapidly expanding audience of enthusiastic followers, do you attract only your mom, some workout buddies, and those who follow you only so you’ll follow them back?

 Today I’m pausing the Gospel of Mark study to ponder the verse that leads this post.
 Ponder with me.
+I hope this will be the first of many posts on our lives as good seed in God’s hands.

 I didn’t know how much I needed this film’s message.